The best monitor deals and sales under $300.

-It is an affordable option for gamers, who need a high-speed matrix, but don’t require wide viewing angles and other TN-inherent features.
+It is an affordable monitor for gamers, who need a high-speed matrix, but don’t require wide viewing angles and other TN-inherent features.

 However, it doesn’t mean that the 144 Hz refresh rate is the only upside of this model.
 The monitor offers high brightness uniformity, true-to-life colors and Full HD resolution.
 Unlike WQHD panels, Acer KG271 can’t handle the most powerful graphics cards.